 Louisiana has a criminal right of publicity statute that protects deceased soldiers.
 Otherwise, the state only recognizes a privacy-based tort of misappropriation.
-A new right of publicity bill that provides for post-mortem rights is currently pending in the legislature as of March 2018.
+A new right of publicity bill that provides for post-mortem rights is failed by one vote in 2019.

 YES – Deceased soldier only.